aivis Engine v2 - Constraint Navigator - User Guide

 A valid licensing key is necessary for every aivis calculation in every engine and every component.
 It has to be set (exported) as environment variable AIVIS_ENGINE_V2_API_KEY.

-If aivis returns a licensing error despite the environment variable being set, please check the following items
+If aivis returns a licensing error, please check the following items before contacting aivis Support:

 • Licensing keys have the typical form <FirstPartOfKey>.<SecondPartOfKey> with first and second part being UUIDs.
-In particular, there is no whitespace.
+In particular, there must be no whitespace.

 Setup